glpi-project/doc-agent/source/installation/index.rst

 Unofficial Homebrew method
 ^^^^^^^^

-You can also use `Homebrew <https://brew.sh/>`_ to install GLPI Agent using `a community-maintained tap <https://github.com/eduardomozart/homebrew-glpi-agent>`:
+You can also use `Homebrew <https://brew.sh/>`_ to install GLPI Agent using `a community-maintained tap <https://github.com/eduardomozart/homebrew-glpi-agent>`_:

 .. prompt:: bash

    brew tap eduardomozart/glpi-agent
    brew trust eduardomozart/glpi-agent
    brew install --cask glpi-agent

+If you want to test the latest features and bug fixes from the ``develop`` branch, you can install the `nightly build <https://nightly.glpi-project.org/glpi-agent/>`_.

+.. prompt:: bash

+   brew tap eduardomozart/glpi-agent
+   brew trust eduardomozart/glpi-agent
+   brew install --cask glpi-agent-nightly

 GNU/Linux
 ---------